Joetta Maue: Stitching ordinary beauty

 Like coming home

-I felt embroidery was a perfect medium due to its meditative quality and the physical act of stitch and the idea of suturing—all in connection to ideas of healing.
+I felt that embroidery was a perfect medium due to its meditative quality and the physical act of stitch and the idea of suturing – all in connection to ideas of healing.

-I ended up teaching myself to embroider to make the piece.
-I embroidered 75-100 small pieces of red satin with words that connected to the act of healing, both physically and psychologically.
-This became a wall installation that was installed at the Sol Koffler Gallery at RISD (Rhode Island School of Design).
+I ended up teaching myself to embroider in order to make the piece.
+I stitched embroidered 75-100 small pieces of red satin with words that connected to the act of healing, both physically and psychologically.
+This became a wall installation that was installed at the Sol Koffler Gallery at Rhode Island School of Design.

-I expected this to be a “one-off” piece, and then I would return to my primary mediums of photography and printmaking at that time.
-But I was hooked.
+I expected this to be a one-off piece, and then I would return to my primary mediums of photography and printmaking – but I was hooked.

 Joetta Maue: caress, 2019, 16 x 20, Photograph

-I think due to my very traditional and ‘ordinary’ Midwestern upbringing, I longed to see art that I could relate to in a physical way, but my personality and intellect is always striving to understand and celebrate the mysteries in life and existence.
-Therefore, work that speaks to both of these is most moving to me.
+I think due to my very traditional and ordinary Midwestern upbringing, I longed to see art that I could relate to in a physical way.
+But I am also striving to understand and celebrate the mysteries of life and our existence.
+Textile art can relate to both the physical and intellectual needs.

 In graduate school, I fell in deep love with the drawings and writings of Louise Bourgeois.
-I have studied her life and her work in-depth but am still only enamored with the smaller, more intimate, work that she made.
-Her raw honesty and strength in her writings and ‘Insomnia’ drawings still bake my breath away.
+I have studied her life and her work in-depth but I mostly resonate with the smaller, more intimate, works.
+Her raw honesty and strength in her writings and her Insomnia drawings still bake my breath away.

 I also find the paintings of Joan Mitchell to be stunning.
-And if I could live with one piece of art, it would be a large painting of hers.
-Her use of color and line quality is stunning and hits you right in the gut.
-She makes these monumental expressive paintings, and then they have the most simple and banal title.
+And if I could only live with one piece of art, it would be a large painting of hers.
+Her use of colour and line quality is stunning – it hits you right in the gut.
+She makes monumental expressive paintings, with the most simple and banal title.
 The mystery of this is fascinating to me.

 Joetta Maue: Invisible labor (Detail), 2018, 13 x 22in, hand embroidery on found linen